 Shellfish fertilizer contains about 12% nitrogen along with many trace minerals.
 Fertilizing with shellfish allows for a slow release of not only nitrogen but also of calcium, phosphorus, and magnesium.
 It is also rich in chitin that encourages healthy populations of organisms that deter pest nematodes.
 Plus, earthworms love it.

 Apply shellfish fertilizer several weeks prior to planting the garden.
-Broadcast 10 lbs.
-(4.5 kg.) per 100 square feet (9 sq. m.) and then rake it into the top 4-6 inches (10-15 cm.) of soil.
+Broadcast 10 pounds (4.5 kg.) per 100 square feet (9 sq. m.) and then rake it into the top 4 to 6 inches (10-15 cm.) of soil.
 It can also be worked into individual planting holes as you transplant or sow seeds.

 Crab meal can help deter not only slugs and snails, but ants and grubs as well.
 This organic fertilizer doesn’t burn plants like some other fertilizers because it is slow release.
 It is safe to use near water systems since the nitrogen doesn’t leach out of the soil and into water runoff.